 “Our life experiences shape us but they do not need to define us.” – Jennifer Britt

-Adverse circumstances are a natural and normal part of life for everyone on the planet.
-We all have probably heard the phrase, “Life happens,” knowing that the phrase semantically refers to the fact that bad things can, and sometimes do, happen.
+Adverse circumstances are a natural and normal part of life.
+We all have probably heard the phrase “Life happens,” knowing that the phrase semantically refers to the fact that bad things can, and sometimes do, happen.
 No one is immune to experiencing them.

 Despite knowing this in advance, and probably having experienced your own fair share of trivial woes in your life, you are never truly prepared for those truly epic traumatic events that turn your life upside down and inside out.

 Emotional and psychological trauma can be an isolated event such as a car accident, unexpected divorce, losing a child, surviving a natural disaster or losing a job.
-Alternatively, trauma can be chronic, such as living in a crime-ridden neighborhood, childhood neglect or abuse, domestic violence, being in an ongoing stressful work environment, stressful relationships (family, spouse, or social), or navigating a life-threatening illness or disease.
+Alternatively, trauma can be chronic, such as navigating a life-threatening illness or disease, living in a crime-ridden neighborhood, childhood neglect or abuse, domestic violence, being in an stressful work environment, or stressful relationships (family, spouse, or social).

 Your body is incredibly intelligent, with innate coping mechanisms that tell you when to fight for your life, run for safety, or freeze.

-Extremely stressful isolated events as well as ongoing chronic trauma create physiological stress responses in the body that become a habituated chronic biochemical and hormonal state of fight, flight or freeze with long-term negative impacts on your health, relationships, and overall mental, emotional and physical well-being.
+Extremely stressful isolated events as well as ongoing chronic trauma create physiological stress responses in the body that become a habituated chronic biochemical and hormonal state of fight, flight or freeze with long-term negative impacts on your health, relationships, career performance, earning potential and overall mental, emotional and physical well-being and enjoyment of life.